AggarwalAnjali/Data-Science-projects/README.md

 Anjali Aggarwal M01 DFD file is the data flow chart which shows a personalized diet plan for cancer patients.

-Anjali Aggarwal M01 Vizualization file showed Jitter Head Count dataset where I performed data vizualization to see if there is any relationship among the tables and patron attendance and other interesting relationship in the data.
+Anjali Aggarwal M01 Vizualization file show Jitter Head Count dataset where I performed data vizualization to see if there is any relationship among the tables and patron attendance and other interesting relationship in the data.

 Anjali Aggarwal M02 HypothesisSim file - by using UCI automobile data-set I identified a likely distribution for price and several other features, basic statistic by classical, bootstrap, and bayesian methods and hypothesis testing.